ireina7/fp-in-scala3/README.md

 Functional Programming in Scala book study in Scala3

 ## About
-This repo is to record exercise and question solutions in the book: `Functional programming in Scala`.
+This repo is to
+1. record exercise and question solutions in the book: `Functional programming in Scala`;
+2. record experiments using library `cats`;

-To get something more interesting, I use `Scala3` to finish the repo.
+To get things more interesting, I use `Scala3` to finish the repo.

-The whole repo structure shall follow the [original repo](https://github.com/fpinscala/fpinscala) for the book with Scala2.
+The whole repo exercise structure shall follow the [original repo](https://github.com/fpinscala/fpinscala) for the book with Scala2.